StochSS/stochss-compute/README.md

 - `python-poetry`
 - `redis`

-Clone the repository and navigate into the new `stochss-remote` directory.
+Clone the repository and navigate into the new `stochss-compute` directory.
 Once inside, execute the following command to install the Python dependencies:

 ```
 poetry install